jrom876/Person_struct/README.md

 It has two make files, make.mk and make-test.mk.
 The make.mk version updates all dependencies in the main directory, while the make-test.mk version creates executable automated tests which immediately run on the command line.

-To run make-test, use these commands:
+To run make-test on the linux command line, use these commands:

 checkmk personExample-test.check >personExample-test.c